-The Black Point Beach Club Association was chartered by the Connecticut State Legislature in 1931.
+The Black Point Beach Club Association (BPBCA) was chartered by the Connecticut State Legislature in 1931.
 This charter establishes the community as a private community with membership based on property ownership within the established boundaries.
-The Association enjoys the rights of a special taxing district providing for the annual assessment of taxes upon the property owners with the proceeds directed toward the overall maintenance of the community's assets.
+These boundaries include a one-foot border strip and the reserved beach facing Niantic Bay.
+The Association enjoys the rights of a "special taxing district" providing for the